MelisAnaturk/dementia_risk_score/README.md

 # UK Biobank Analyses
-N.B.
-I'll forward the UKB data via Oxfiles and the WHII data will be accessible via the DPUK portal.

 ## 1. Initial data cleaning
 Fsl's funpack (https://git.fmrib.ox.ac.uk/fsl/funpack) was used to initially clean the UKB data (e.g., demographics), e.g.: